Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 How Long After Starting Iron Tablets Does Green Poop Appear?

-Green stool can appear within a few days of starting iron tablets as your body adjusts.
-This change often persists as long as you continue supplementation and usually resolves after stopping the tablets.
+Green or darker stool can appear within a few days of starting iron tablets as your body adjusts.
+The change may continue while you are taking the supplement and usually resolves after the tablets are stopped.

 Does Diet Affect Green Poop When Taking Iron Tablets?

-Yes, consuming leafy greens or foods with artificial coloring alongside iron tablets can intensify green stool color.
-Dietary factors combined with iron supplements influence stool appearance but are typically harmless.
+Yes, consuming leafy greens or foods with strong coloring alongside iron tablets can intensify green stool color.
+Diet and iron supplements can work together to change stool appearance, and this is often harmless.

 The Bottom Line – Does Green Poop Mean Iron Tablets Are Working?